hestiacp/hestiacp/docs/docs/server-administration/web-templates.md

 ### Moodle templates

 Moodle 5.1 and later use a `public` directory for web server requests.
-Use the `moodle` template for Moodle 5.1 and later, and use `moodle_pre_5_1` for Moodle versions before 5.1.
+Use the `moodle` template for Moodle 5.1 and later, and use `moodle_until_5_0` for Moodle versions up to 5.0.

 ### Available variables